How to Engage Your Core Correctly – Introduction

 Diaphragm and Pelvic floor

-In addition, bracing involves engaging the diaphragm and pelvic floor.
+In addition, bracing involves engaging the diaphragm and pelvic floor muscles.

-These muscles come together to form a sort of cylinder, with the diaphragm at the top, the pelvic floor at the bottom, and the other muscles forming the front, sides, and back.
+These muscles come together to form a strong cylinder, with the diaphragm at the top, the pelvic floor at the bottom, and the other muscles forming the front, sides, and back.

 Picture a soda can, and you’ll have an idea of how these muscles are arranged.